Rosacea ocular

 This section has been translated automatically.

-Corresponds to the age of manifestation of rosacea (about 80% of patients are over 30 years old).
-In about 20% of patients the ocular symptoms appear with a time lag of several years to the skin changes.
+Corresponds to the age of manifestation of rosacea (around 80% of patients are older than 30 years).
+The average age at clinical presentation is 50 years (Saá FL et al. (2021).
+In around 20% of patients, the ocular symptoms occur several years after the skin changes.
+Women were more frequently affected than men.

 Indication for natural remedies